Create a Killer Resume and Cover Letter

 Do Your Homework

 Doing your research on the company is essential!
 It means when they come to asking you tricky questions (like “Why do you want to work here?”) you will be able to respond with relevant information about the company.
-Showing an understanding of the company and giving your own insight will tell the interviewer a great deal about your work ethic and ability.
-It also gives you the opportunity to ask your own questions and take control over the interview so it is not all one-sided, instead of making it feel more like a discussion.
+Showing an understanding of the company and giving your insight will tell the interviewer a great deal about your work ethic and ability.
+It also allows you to ask your questions and take control over the interview so it is not all one-sided, instead of making it feel more like a discussion.

 So remember, a great-looking resume is imperative, especially for securing those all-important interviews.
 However, during the interview, it’s those little extras that help the interviewer decide which candidate to go with.